joaomh/ml-book/docs/01-intro/intro.md

 ## Definition of Machine Learning

-In 1959 Arthur Samuel created one of the first definitions of
+In 1959 Arthur Samuel created one of the first definitions of Machine Learning {cite:p}`5389202`,{cite:p}`5391906`

+*"A computer can be **programmed** so that it will **learn to play** a better game of checkers than can be played by the person who wrote the program".*

+*"Programming computers to learn from experience should eventually eliminate the need for much of this **detailed programming effort**".*

+A common interpretation of these statements—often attributed to Arthur Samuel—is that:

-*"Machine Learning is the field of study that gives the computer the ability to learn without being explicitly programmed".*
+*"Machine Learning is the field of study that gives the computer the ability to learn **without being explicitly programmed**".*

 So what does this mean?
 That means that we cannot hard-code the solutions to our problem with a bunch of if-else, for example, a machine needs to 'learn' without being tell-it.